-The Curriculum Maps can be found on the school website.
+Curriculum Maps can be found in the relevant Subject Area on the school website.

-The Mastery curriculum
+The Mastery Curriculum

 Instead of using levels or sub-levels to assess achievement and inform feedback, the core knowledge, concepts and skills that underpin each subject will be assigned to a baseband.